appdev-lessons/refactoring-msm-queries-1/content.md

 undefined local variable or method `bp' for #<Person:0x00007fe0c24a6eb0> (NameError)
 ```

-We can't use the `sd`, `bp`, or `jw` local variables when we _define_ the instance method.
+We can't use the `rb`, `bp`, or `jw` local variables when we _define_ the instance method.
 When we _author_ the method, we have no idea what the _invokers_ of the method are going to name their variables next month or next year when they _use_ the method, or whether they are going to create variables at all!
 Perhaps they are just going to chain this method on to the end of another method.

 So, when we're authoring the `.full_name` method, we need some way to refer to whichever instance of the `Person` class the `.full_name` method is going to be called upon _in the future_.
 Ruby gives us a way: the `self` keyword.